Winch-Hunt Part 1

 The original lighthouse still stood after nearly two centuries.
 The sandy hill rose to a gradual height of some forty feet, and the lighthouse that stood atop the hill reached another four stories into the New England salt air.
 The Lighthouse, once a brilliant white, had now faded to an ashen pale.
 The nearly square base tapered to the top with windows at each story.
 Above sat the old light, inoperable for over a century.
 The fence around the house made it clear that there were to be no visitors.
 It looked more like a state prison than a piece of New England charm, and there in front was the stone memorial that recognized the death of Thomas C. Winch.

 The nearest Gospel church was located forty-two miles south and west of Sandy Hill.
-There was much area in between, but why did Tom feel led – no, drawn to Sandy Hill?
+There were many areas in between, but why did Tom feel led – no, drawn to Sandy Hill?
 With its coldness, he knew that the area in and around Sandy Hill would be difficult.
 He knew too, that spiritual fruit might be very hard to come by.
 Was he wasting his time in this area?
 But yet, he could not pull himself away.
 It wasn’t just the call of God that was on his life.
 It was so much more, but he didn’t recognize what.

 Night came quickly.
 Tom had been praying on the beach near Sandy Hill.
 Time slipped away and now Tom realized he had to leave.
 No one was allowed on the beach after sunset.
 The sun had already been down about fifteen minutes before the realization of night registered in Tom’s mind.
 He headed home.